ixchelfrg/udemy_git_course_example_2/README.md

 <b> ls -la: </b> to see what is in the folder
 <b> ctrl + l: </b> to clean output in terminal window

+## more git commands

+git diff README.md <br>
+Tells you the differences made to file, what was added or removed.